Munchausen Reinforcement Learning: Experiments

-\paragraph{Ablation study.} We've build M-DQN from DQN by adding the Adam optimizer (Adam DQN), extending it to maximum entropy RL (Soft DQN, Eq.~\eqref{eq:soft_dqn_target}), and then adding the Munchausen term (M-DQN, Eq.~\eqref{eq:munchausen_dqn_target}).
+\paragraph{Ablation study.} We've build M-DQN from DQN by adding the Adam optimizer (Adam DQN), extending it to maximum entropy RL (Soft-DQN, Eq.~\eqref{eq:soft_dqn_target}), and then adding the Munchausen term (M-DQN, Eq.~\eqref{eq:munchausen_dqn_target}).
+A natural ablation is to remove the Munchausen term, and use only maximum entropy RL, by considering M-DQN with $\alpha=0$ (instead of $0.9$ for M-DQN), and the same $\tau$ (here, $3e-2$), which would give Soft-DQN($\tau$).
+However, Thm.~\ref{thm:equivalence} states that M-DQN performs entropy regularization with an implicit coefficient of $(1-\alpha)\tau$, so to compare M-DQN and Soft-DQN fairly, one should evaluate Soft-DQN with such a temperature, that is $3e-3$ in this case.
+We denote this ablation as Soft-DQN$((1-\alpha)\tau)$.
 As sketched in Sec.~\ref{sec:what}, AL can also be seen as a limit case (on an abstract way, as $\tau\rightarrow 0$, see also Appx.~\ref{subappx:m-agent} for details on the algorithm).
 We provide an ablation study of all these variations, all using Adam (except DQN), in Fig.~\ref{fig:ablation}.
 All methods perform better than DQN.
 Adam DQN performs very well and is even competitive with C51.
 This is an interesting insight, as changing the optimizer compared to the published parameters dramatically improves the performance, and Adam DQN could be considered as a better baseline\footnote{To be on par with the literature, we keep using the published DQN as the baseline for other experiments.}.
 Surprisingly, if better than DQN, Soft-DQN does not perform better than Adam DQN.
 This suggests that maximum entropy RL alone might not be sufficient.
 We kept the temperature $\tau=0.03$, and one could argue that it was not tuned for Soft DQN, but it is on par with the temperature of similar algorithms~\cite{song2018revisiting,vieillard2020leverage}.
 We observe that AL performs better than Adam DQN.
 Again, we kept $\alpha=0.9$, but this is consistent with the best performing parameter of~\citet[\textit{e.g.},~Fig.~7]{bellemare2016increasing}.
 The proposed M-DQN outperforms all other methods, both in mean and median, and especially Soft-DQN by a significant margin (the sole difference being the Munchausen term).

 \paragraph{Comparison to the baselines.}

 We report aggregated results as Human-normalized mean and median scores on Figure~\ref{fig:human_normalized}, that compares the Munchausen agents to the baselines.
 M-DQN is largely over DQN, and outperforms C51 both in mean and median.
 It is remarkable that M-DQN, justified by theoretically sound RL principles and without using common deep RL tricks like $n$-steps returns, PER or distRL, is competitive with distRL methods.
 It is even close to IQN (in median), considered as the best distRL-based agent.
 We observe that M-IQN, that combines IQN with Munchausen principle, is better than all other baselines, by a significant margin in mean.
 We also report the final Human-normalized and Rainbow-normalized scores of all the algorithms in Table~\ref{tab:score_summary}.
 These results are on par with the Human-normalized scores of Fig.~\ref{fig:human_normalized} (see Appx.~\ref{subappx:metrics} for results over frames).
 M-DQN is still close to IQN i median, is better than DQN, and C51, while M-IQN is the best agent w.r.t. all metrics.